JZhang-305/iris_setosa_nn/README.md

 # iris_setosa_nn
-Classifying whether the dimensions of iris flowers lead to Virginica, Setosa, or Versicolor using a MLP Neural Network from sklearn
+Classifying whether the dimensions of iris flowers lead to Virginica, Setosa, or Versicolor using a MLP Neural Network from sci-kit